-1.4 Lexicons are not (really) ontologies
+4 Lexicons are not (really) ontologies

 The obvious parallel between the hypernymy relation in a lexicon and the subsumption relation in an ontology suggests that lexicons are very similar to ontologies.
 It even suggests that perhaps a lexicon, together with the lexical relations defined on it, is an ontology (or is a kind of ontology in the ontology of ontologies).
 In this view, we identify word senses with ontological categories and lexical relations with ontological relations.
-The motivation for this identification is clear from the preceding discussion (section 1.3.2).
+The motivation for this identification is clear from the preceding discussion (section 3.2).

-Nonetheless, a lexicon, especially one that is not specific to a technical domain (see section 1.5.1 below), is not a very good ontology.
+Nonetheless, a lexicon, especially one that is not specific to a technical domain (see section 5.1 below), is not a very good ontology.
 An ontology, after all, is a set of categories of objects or ideas in the world, along with certain relationships among them; it is not a linguistic object.
 A lexicon, on the other hand, depends, by definition, on a natural language and the word senses in it.
 These give, at best, an ersatz ontology, as the following sections will show.

-1.4.1 Overlapping word senses and near-synonymy
+4.1 Overlapping word senses and near-synonymy

-It is usually assumed in a genus-differentia ontology that subcategories of a category are mutually exclusive.
-For example, if the category domesticated-mammal subsumes the categories dog and cat, among others, then dog \cap cat is empty: nothing is both a dog and a cat.
+It is usually assumed in an ontology that subcategories of a category are disjoint (cf Völker, Vrandečić, Sure, and Hotho 2007).
+For example, if the category domesticated-mammal subsumes the categories dog and cat, among others, then dog \cap cat is empty: nothing can be both a dog and a cat.
 This is not always so for the hyponymy relation in lexicons, however; rather, two words with a common hypernym will often overlap in sense-that is, they will be near-synonyms.

 Consider, for example, the English words error and mistake, and some words that denote kinds of mistakes or errors: blunder, slip, lapse, faux pas, bull, howler, and boner.
 How can we arrange these in a hierarchy?
 First we need to know the precise meaning of each and what distinguishes one from another.
-Fortunately, lexicographers take on such tasks, and the data for this group of words is given in Webster's New Dictionary of Synonyms (Gove 1973); an excerpt appears in Fig. 1.1; it lists both denotative and connotative distinctions, but here we need consider only the former.
+Fortunately, lexicographers take on such tasks, and the data for this group of words is given in Webster's New Dictionary of Synonyms (Gove 1973); an excerpt appears in Fig. 1; it lists both denotative and connotative distinctions, but here we need consider only the former.
 At first, we can see some structure: faux pas is said to be a hyponym of mistake; bull, howler, and boner are apparently true synonyms-they map to the same word sense, which is a hyponym of blunder.
 However, careful consideration of the data shows that a strict hierarchy is not possible.
 Neither error nor mistake is the more-general term; rather, they overlap.
-Neither is a hypernym of the other, and both, really, are hypernyms of the more-specific terms.
-Similarly, slip and lapse overlap, differing only in small components of their meaning.
-And a faux pas, as a mistake in etiquette, is not really a type of mistake or error distinct from the others; a faux pas could also be a lapse, a blunder, or a howler.
+Neither is a hypernym of the other, and both, really, are